Create a Killer Resume and Cover Letter

 5. Performance

-Any solid hiring manager will tell you that they always pick the candidate that can demonstrate performance.
+Any solid hiring manager will tell you that they always pick the candidate who can demonstrate performance.
 Performance may imply a continuous streak of good academic results.
 On a professional resume, this would mean results from past work experiences and vocations.

 I was a front officer in the local bank.”